taed2-2526q1-gced-upc/M4chineOps/docs/model_card.md

 <!-- This section addresses misuse, malicious use, and uses that the model will not work well for. -->

-- Not suitable for **legal, forensic, or production deployment**.
+This model should not be used in high-stakes or real-world decision-making contexts such as:

-- Not reliable against **novel deepfake techniques not present in training data**.
+- Detection of novel or advanced deepfake techniques not included in the training dataset (e.g., more recent GAN- or diffusion-based methods).
+- Low-quality or highly compressed videos, where artifacts may mislead the model and increase false positives/negatives.
+- Generalization to all video platforms (e.g., TikTok, Instagram, short-form media), since the model was only trained on YouTube-based FaceForensics++ content.

 ## Bias, Risks, and Limitations